Student Records Policies and Procedures

 The purpose of the COMPASS Placement Test is to measure a student’s academic readiness for the advanced reading involved in college tests, the analytic writing required in college courses, and the complex college mathematics and algebraic skills required when earning a college degree.

+All newly admitted students must schedule and complete the COMPASS placement test OR provide results of previous testing OR have successfully completed college courses in mathematics and English.
 The results of the placement test are used for advising purposes only and will not affect admission status.

 Returning BMCC Students